Sadolin Wet Wood Decking Stain Review

 Is it better to stain or paint decking?

 Stain seems to last a lot longer on decking.
 It sinks into the timber and protects it from moisture.
-You’re asking a lot of a paint on a deck; It needs to expand and contract with the timber, withstand foot traffic, and last on wood that contains moisture.
-It’s too much for most products.
+You are asking a lot of paint on a deck; it needs to expand and contract with the timber, withstand foot traffic, and last on wood that contains moisture.
+That is too much for most products.

 Why does my deck stain not last?

 Try using an oil-based stain and apply it when you know your deck is at its driest.
-You could always pressure wash the deck a few days before you stain it.
-This ensures your deck is clean, so the stain will penetrate, and should last longer.
-Products like Sadolin Wet Wood are designed so they can be applied in the wet, but most stains can’t cope.
+You could always pressure-wash the deck a few days before staining it.
+This ensures your deck is clean, so the stain will penetrate and should last longer.
+Products like Sadolin Wet Wood are designed to be applied in wet conditions, but most stains cannot cope.

 How many years should deck stain last?